Art by, GuardianofAllator

 Attack Method: Turn themselves inside-out and wrap their mouths around the weak spot or the head.

 The Pisces worship their eggs before they hatch believing that they are connected to the "reincarnation circle", their version of the afterlife.

 There are four circles on their face with two around their eyes and the other two in the middle of the split bottom sections.
-Along their bodies are stripes and circles usually placed uniformly on their limbs and bodies though every Aqualisces have a different placement of stripes and circles.
-Their patterns are in different shades of red, including pink, while the main color of their bodies are shades of blue, purple, or a mix between the two.
-They usually have a pack on their back with a mechanical hand that help them grab objects and keep themselves moisturized.
+Along their bodies are stripes and circles usually placed uniformly on their limbs and bodies though every aqualisces have a different placement of stripes and circles.
+Their patterns are in different shades of red, including pink, while the main colour of their bodies are shades of blue, purple, or a mix between the two.
+They usually have a pack on their back with a mechanical hand that help them grab objects and keep themselves moisturised.

 Aqualisces can turn themselves inside-out into a form that exposes their muscles and organs.
 This is actually their natural form and it's perfect for catching the quick fauna found in their seas.
 However, most of them prefer to wear their second skin due to cultural reasons.

 Their natural form does not need air to breathe due to special organs underneath lung-like vestigial organs.
 Thus, they are technically not an aquatic species despite their water-bound origins.